katyukha/odoo-rpc-client/README.rst

 Supported Odoo server versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tested with Odoo 7.0 and 8.0
+Tested with Odoo 7.0, 8.0, 9.0

-Also shoud work with Odoo 6.1 and 9.0
+Also shoud work with Odoo 6.1

 Also it should work with Odoo version 6.0, except the things related to passing named parametrs
 to server methods, such as using context in ``openerp_proxy.orm`` package